A committee of respected gallerists selects Ocula Member galleries. These galleries are considered to be among the best galleries in Seoul.

 Read MoreSign up to My Ocula to follow artists and galleries, save artworks to your favourites, and be informed when new exhibitions and features are published.

 For those seeking an enriching experience of contemporary art in Seoul, Frieze Seoul and the Korea International Art Fair (Kiaf SEOUL) must not be missed.
-These two art fairs take place over what is now known in the global contemporary art calendar as Seoul Art Week, offering an immersive and enlightening journey into the heart of creativity and culture in Korea.
+These two art fairs take place over what is now known in the global contemporary art calendar as Seoul Art Week in September, offering an immersive and enlightening journey into the heart of creativity and culture in Korea.

 Similarly, Kiaf SEOUL stands as a testament to the city's dedication to both local and international artistic prowess.
 As a magnet for art enthusiasts and collectors, Kiaf SEOUL seamlessly melds traditional Korean art with the most recent global trends.
 The fair's carefully curated exhibitions not only provide a glimpse into the ever-evolving landscape of contemporary art, but also celebrate the city's rich cultural heritage.
 As a hub for cultural exchange, facilitating connections between artists, galleries, and visitors, Kiaf SEOUL fosters a deeper understanding of the artistic narrative both within Korea and on a global scale.

-From Gyeongbokgung, take Seoul's Metro or—on a nice day—a ten- to twenty-minute walk to galleries in the nearby Samcheong-dong, also known as "gallery street."
+From Gyeongbokgung, take Seoul's Metro or—on a nice day—a ten- to twenty-minute walk to museums and galleries in the nearby Samcheong-dong.
 Kumho Museum of Art, founded in 1989 to promote Korean art, houses the works of prominent Korean artists who have shaped modern art.
-Emerging and world-renowned contemporary artists include Nam June Paik, Lee Ufan, Kim Whanki.
-Since the mid-2000s, Kumho has also focused its program on design and architecture.
+Since the mid-2000s, Kumho has also focused its programme on design and architecture.

-Elsewhere in Seoul, contemporary art galleries Whistle, P21, and Mo J Gallery can be found in Yongsan-gu, a district famous for its vibrant nightlife in Itaewon; SPACE SO near Hongdae, an arts hub in Mapo-gu; and SEOJUNG ART in the famous Gangnam.
+Elsewhere in Seoul, contemporary art galleries Gallery Baton, Whistle, P21, and Mo J Gallery can be found in Yongsan-gu, a district famous for its vibrant nightlife in Itaewon, and other seasoned Korean contemporary galleries such as ONE AND J. Gallery and Seojung Art have taken residence in the famous Gangnam.

 In the past decade, Seoul has emerged as an international art capital.
-Perrotin was among the first international galleries to open a branch in Jongno-gu in 2006, and JARILAGER Gallery followed in the same district in 2016.
-The year 2021 saw three major galleries, Pace Gallery, Gladstone Gallery, and König Galerie, establish locations in Seoul.
+Perrotin was among the first international galleries to open a branch in Jongno-gu in 2016, followed by JARILAGER Gallery in the same district.
+Both have since relocated their Seoul spaces to Gangnam.
+The year 2021 saw four major galleries, Pace Gallery, Gladstone Gallery, König Galerie, and Thaddeus Ropac, establish locations in Seoul.

-Art lovers wanting to experience contemporary Korean culture alongside art, may venture to the Seoul Museum of Art (SeMA), which offers public exhibitions that address social issues.
-The contemporary and modern art museum located in the former building of the Supreme Court of Korea, is operated by the Seoul City Council.
-Designed by the acclaimed architect Zaha Hadid, Dongdaemun Design Plaza's diverse exhibition program encompasses Korean and international design, fashion, and fine art.
+Art lovers wanting to experience contemporary Korean culture alongside art may venture to the Seoul Museum of Art (SeMA), which offers public exhibitions that address social issues.
+The contemporary and modern art museum, located in the former building of the Supreme Court of Korea, is operated by the Seoul City Council.
+In Dongdaemun district, designed by the acclaimed architect Zaha Hadid, Dongdaemun Design Plaza (DDP)'s diverse exhibition program encompasses Korean and international design, fashion, and fine art.

 Some of the privately-run art museums in Seoul are also worthwhile for their vast collections.
-For example, the Leeum Samsung Museum of Art, which opened in 2004, mostly houses traditional Korean art, including 36 pieces recognized as national treasures.
+The Leeum Samsung Museum of Art, which opened in 2004, mostly houses traditional Korean art, including 36 pieces recogniszed as national treasures.
 Architects Jean Nouvel, Rem Koolhaas, and Mario Botta designed its buildings.

 Image: Illustration of South Korean landmarks by rawpixel.com.